dandi/dandi-archive/doc/design/zarr-support-3.md

 This bubbles up to the top of the zarr archive, where the final `.checksum` for the entire archive can be found.

 # Publishing support
-Any dandiset that contains a zarr file cannot be published.
+After a dandiset that contains a zarr archive is published, that zarr archive is immutable.

-The publish button will be disabled in the GUI with a notice to that effect.

-The CLI should also alert the user before they upload a zarr file to a dandiset that this will render the dandiset unpublishable.
+This ensures that published dandisets are truly immutable.

+Immutability is enforced by disabled the upload and delete endpoints for the zarr archive.

+The client needs to agressively inform users that publishing a dandiset with a zarr archive will render that zarr archive immutable.